Locking of skyrmion cores on a centrosymmetric discrete lattice: onsite versus offsite: Variational calculations

 The above results indicate that the skyrmion cores are located at the interstitial sites without the anisotropy, while they move to the onsite when increasing $A$.
 This behavior is reasonable because the easy-axis anisotropy favors the large $z$-spin component, whose energy gain is maximized when the skyrmion core with $S_i^z \simeq -1$ is placed at the site.
 Although it is usually difficult to control $A$ by external stimuli, one can also change the position of the skyrmion core by applying the external magnetic field for materials with the large easy-axis anisotropy.
-The change of the core position can be directly detected in angle-resolved photoemission spectroscopy as a consequence of different symmetry of the Fermi surface.
+The change of the core position can be directly detected in $\bm{k}$-resolved angle-resolved photoemission spectroscopy as a consequence of different symmetry of the Fermi surface.
+It is noteworthy such information to identify complicated spin textures by an electric probe has been achieved by the noncollinear magnetoresistance~\cite{hanneken2015electrical,Kubetzka_PhysRevB.95.104433} and the spectroscopic imaging scanning tunneling microscopy measurement~\cite{Yasui2020imaging}, since the formation of the (multiple) spin density waves affects local electronic states and causes charge density waves~\cite{Hayami_PhysRevB.104.144404}.
+Our results indicate that angle-resolved photoemission spectroscopy becomes another electric probe of the SkX spin textures in a complement way.
 Moreover, as the antisymmetric band structure with respect to $\bm{k}$ is related with the nonreciprocal transport even without the spin-orbit coupling~\cite{Hayami_PhysRevB.90.024432,Ishizuka2020anomalous,Hayami_PhysRevB.101.220403,Hayami_PhysRevB.102.144441}, our results indicate that the control of the transport properties is possible in the SkXs in itinerant magnets.